-Peter Vangheluwe, PhD’s research focuses on lysosomal transport systems that are implicated in Parkinson’s disease (PD) to understand the role of lysosomal dysfunction in PD.
-He’s appointed as associate professor at KU Leuven in Belgium, and is head of the Laboratory of Cellular Transport Systems.
-Using biochemical and molecular cell biology approaches, he characterizes new P-type transport ATPases that regulate ion homeostasis and lipid distribution in the cell.
-His team discovered the function of two orphan transporters that are genetically implicated in PD.
-He described that ATP13A2/PARK9 works as a lysosomal polyamine transporter, and that ATP10B operates as a lysosomal glucosylceramide exporter.
-These breakthroughs provide new insights into the molecular mechanisms of PD, and fuel a drug discovery pipeline for lysosomal transport modulators that runs together with pharmaceutical companies.
-He published over 60 peer-reviewed publications and received two awards by the Queen Elizabeth Foundation for Neurosciences.
-Lab website: www.labcelltransport.com.
+Peter Vangheluwe is an Associate Professor in the Department of Cellular and Molecular Medicine at KU Leuven in Belgium, and is head of the Laboratory of Cellular Transport Systems.
+Using biochemical and molecular cell biology approaches, he characterizes new P-type transport ATPases that regulate polyamine homeostasis and lipid distribution in the cell.
+He discovered that ATP13A2/PARK9 works as a lysosomal polyamine transporter, and that ATP10B operates as a lysosomal glucosylceramide exporter.
+He published >60 peer-reviewed publications and received two awards by the Queen Elisabeth Foundation for Neurosciences in Belgium.

 Peter Vangheluwe, PhD